For spouses, families, and friends

 Sexuality concerns if your partner has cancer

 It’s not unusual for people with cancer to withdraw from others, including their partners, when they have changes in their body and self-image.
-Partners can help their loved one work through their feelings about all of these changes by offering their love, support, and understanding.
+Partners can help their loved one work through their feelings and these changes by offering their love, support, and understanding.
 It takes time for people with cancer to adjust to the way they feel about themselves and how they look.

 People with cancer who have changes that affect their sexuality want to know their partners still care for them and are still attracted to them.
 As a partner of someone with cancer, there are several ways you can convey these feelings.
-Talk about your feelings and let the person with cancer talk about changes in their sexuality, body image, and self-image.
+The first step is talking about your feelings and letting the person with cancer talk about changes in their sexuality, body image, and self-image.

 Some people fear physical closeness because they think they can get cancer from their partner, or they’re afraid they will hurt their partner.
-Cancer is not contagious—you cannot catch it from someone.
+Cancer is not contagious – you cannot catch it from someone.
 A person cannot pass cancer to their partner through sex.
-In some cases, you may be told to not have sex for a short period of time, for instance, when your partner is recovering from certain types of surgery or when they are more likely to get infections.
+But in some cases, you may be told to not have sex for a short period of time, for instance, when your partner is recovering from certain types of surgery or when they are more likely to get infections.

 Ask the doctor if you need to take any precautions based on the treatment your partner will get.
 And talk with your partner about your concerns about causing pain or discomfort.
 While he or she may not feel like having sex for a time, cuddling, holding hands, and other gentle forms of touch are ways to show your love.